Lazy-Solutions/com.lazy-solutions.asm-docs/guides/Common-questions.md

 The settings page can also be used to check for updates manually.
 Note that asset store updates cannot be downloaded from here, and must be downloaded via the unity package manager.

 ![](image/popup-settings-updates.png)

+**Legacy (ASM 2.7) patches**
+Patches for legacy versions can be found in [./2.7 patches/](https://github.com/Lazy-Solutions/AdvancedSceneManager/tree/main/2.7%20patches).

 ## I want to reset ASM entirely, how do I do that?
 To reset all ASM configuration, delete the following: